Vrolok15/Phaser-Battleships/README.md

 # Naval Battle Game

 A simple naval battle game built with Phaser 3.
+Try it here - https://vrolok15.github.io/Phaser-Battleships/

 ## Controls
 Place ships by clicking and dragging from the bottom of the screen, you can rotate them with mouse wheel.